Nachtmusiks/Wordle-Game/README.md

 # Wordle Game
-This Wordle game was made by implementing Test Driven Development.
+This Wordle game was made by implementing Test Driven Development and kept in line with SOLID principles.
 The framework is Node.js and tested using Jest.

 ![Wordle Game](https://i.imgur.com/9p1i2Rx.png)